hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-stacks.md

 A `stacks.toml` file gets generated when you configure the stacks node, as shown below.
 Ensure that the `username`, `password`, and `rpc_port` values match the values in the `bitcoin.conf` file.
 Also, note the `rpc_bind` port to use in the `chainhook.toml` configuration in the next section of this article.

-Below is the sample `stacks.toml` file generated with you configure stacks.
+Below is the sample `stacks.toml` file.

 ```toml
 [node]